thesephist/dotink/README.md

-# dotink
+# .ink

-dotink (.ink) is the Ink programming language's blog, and my general technical blog
+dotink (.ink) is the Ink programming language's blog, and my general technical blog.